 The Original Video Anime showcased skipped story events from the Barato story arc in Volume 6.
 Chapters 55 through 59 included a battle between the sniper Ogata Hyakunosuke and Bakumatsu hero Hijikata Toshizo.

-Golden Kamuy OVA 2 will be all about Escape King Yoshitake Shiraishi.
-OVA 2 will ship with manga Volume 17 on March 19, 2019.
+Golden Kamuy OVA 2 was all about Escape King Yoshitake Shiraishi.
+OVA 2 shipped with manga Volume 17 on March 19, 2019.

 The 24-minute OVA called I Escaped Because I Fell in Love depicts Shiraishi’s backstory from Volume 9 that the main anime skipped.
 The OVA is being advertised as a “pure love story” about the wily character.
 The disc also adapts Chapter 104 with an included mini-episode

-The Escape King will get even more love when the first of the Season 2 Blu-Ray and DVD home video releases on January 30, 2019.
-Those who pre-order will receive an audio drama CD which includes an original story by creator Noda Satoru.
+The Escape King received even more love when the first of the Season 2 Blu-Ray and DVD home video released on January 30, 2019.
+Those who pre-ordered received an audio drama CD which included an original story by creator Noda Satoru.

-The story will give more details about Shiraishi’s love of jailbreaking and how he came to be so skilled.
-It will describe how the Escape King encountered the other convicts in Abashiri and decided to join their plan.
+The story gave more details about Shiraishi’s love of jailbreaking and how he came to be so skilled.
+It described how the Escape King encountered the other convicts in Abashiri and decided to join their plan.